Youssef-Amrr/Signal-Generator/README.md

 e.
 Compressing the signal:compressing value f.None

-5.Display the new signal in time domain.
+5. Display the new signal in time domain.